What is symmetry in photography composition?

 Leave a comment

-If you have any questions about symmetry in photography composition, let us know in the comments.
+If you have any questions about using symmetry in photography composition, let us know in the comments.

-Also, we love good news, so if our symmetry photography tips have helped you to understand how to use symmetry in photography composition, share that too.
+Also, I love good news, so if my symmetry photography tips have helped you to understand how to use symmetry in photography composition, share that too.

 Very helpful in learning photography